 I was ready to divorce my husband over the decision about the stove in our kitchen remodel.
 But eleven seasons of Frasier taught me the argument was likely not about the stove.
 It was about the sink. :0)

 Or, it may have had something to do with our youngest child leaving for college.
 Truth?
 It has been a relatively smooth process.
 I attribute much of this to my patient husband and to the five budget-friendly projects we did before the more costly kitchen remodel.

 We joked about the decisions surrounding the addition of a farmhouse sink and the relocation of a gas stove.
-But it was a relatively smooth process. but it has been a smooth process.
-And, I attribute it to the fact we completed these 5 ideas before we dived into a remodel.
+But it was a relatively smooth process.
+And, I attribute it to the fact we completed these 5 ideas before we dived into a full kitchen remodel.

 1. PAINT THE ISLAND

 Kitchen islands are the focal point of the room.
 Before our remodel, I painted my kitchen island a dark grey.